4dz/vaadin-on-grails-example/README.md

 ## Declarative Design
 Vaadin on Grails can use declarative design, but you have to put the design HTML files on the classpath.
-There are three places this appears to work,
+There are two places this appears to work,

  * In grails-app/conf/ : which isn't ideal, as I don't consider these to be configuration files
  * Alternatively can go in src/java/ : again not ideal as they are not Java source files